Woolverine94/biniou/README.md

 * **Other features**
   - Communication between modules : send an output as an input to another module
-  - Change your model by a simple dropdown menu or download and add it manually
   - Powered by [🤗 Huggingface](https://huggingface.co/) and [gradio](https://www.gradio.app/)
   - Cross platform : GNU/Linux, Windows 10/11 and macOS(experimental, via homebrew)
   - Convenient Dockerfile for cloud instances
   - Support for CUDA on almost all modules (see [CUDA support](#cuda-support))
-  - Support for Stable Diffusion SD-1.5, SD-2.1, SD-Turbo, SDXL, SDXL-Turbo and Segmind SSD-1B models
+  - Support for Stable Diffusion SD-1.5, SD-2.1, SD-Turbo, SDXL, SDXL-Turbo,  Segmind SSD-1B and compatible models, through built-in model list or standalone .safetensors files
+  - Support for Llama, Mistral, Mixtral and compatible quantized models, through built-in model list or standalone .gguf files.
   - Experimental support for LoRA models

 ---